gokcehan/lf/doc.md

 Sets `IFS` variable in shell commands.
 It works by adding the assignment to the beginning of the command string as `IFS=...; ...`.
 The reason is that `IFS` variable is not inherited by the shell for security reasons.
-This method assumes a POSIX shell syntax and so it can fail for non-POSIX shells.
+This method assumes a POSIX shell syntax so it can fail for non-POSIX shells.
 This option has no effect when the value is left empty.
 This option does not have any effect on Windows.